yardokun/google-ux-design-course/README.md

 As a type of user (who), I want to action (what) so that benefit (why).

 Type of user describes *who* we are designing for.
 Action is *what* the user hopes will happen.
 And finally, benefit is *why* the user wants the action to happen.

 This formula keeps the problem user-centered, actionable, and clear.
+User stories can also serve as a “checklist” to make sure you’re addressing and solving the key problems your users might face when engaging with your product.

+The best practice for user stories is to keep them short, impactful, and to the point, with a clear action and benefit.